AlanoudAwwd443/OS-Assignment1-alanoud-alanaiz/REFLECTION.md

 **Your Answer:**

-[Describe your problem-solving approach.
-Did you read documentation?
-Ask for help?
-Debug systematically?
-What resources did you use?
-What strategies worked?
-Researching on the internet, at first I visited a few sites but could not get a clear and precise answer, so I decided to check YouTube, which helped me a lot.
-I used a little AI to explain the few  codes that I could not understand,thats all what i did]
+[Researching on the internet, at first I visited a few sites but could not get a clear and precise answer, so I decided to check YouTube, which helped me a lot.
+I used a little AI to explain the few  codes that I could not understand,expamle:w3school,javasprring.net,thats all what i did]

 ---